sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 Function literals with receiver are helpful when you want to create a domain-specific language (DSL).
-Since you have access to the receiver object's member functions and properties without explicitly referencing the receiver, your code becomes more concise and readable.
+Since you have access to the receiver object's member functions and properties without explicitly referencing the receiver, your code becomes more concise and easier to read.

 Let's consider an example that configures items in a menu.
 Let's begin with a `MenuItem` class, and a `Menu` class that contains a function to add items to the menu called `item()` as well as a list of all menu items `items`: